megakode/MegaTinyEngine/README.md

 }
 ```

-First, all the Scenes layers are drawn, as well as all the objects that are added to them.
+1) `Scene` layers are drawn, as well as all the `GameObjects` that are added to them.

-Second, `draw()` is called on `IGame`, which is the games chance to do any additional drawing, not related to any specific GameObject.
+2) `draw()` is called on `IGame`, which is the games chance to do any additional drawing, not related to any specific GameObject.

-Third, `update()` is called, which is where all the game logic is usually placed.
+3) `update()` is called, which is where all the game logic is usually placed.
 Here you can move objects, spawn bullets, etc.

-Fourth, ` handleInput()` is called if any input event has occurred.
+3) ` handleInput()` is called if any input event has occurred.
 (Mouse / keyboard)

+# Sprites